Vinart Grand Tasting – From the wines under the sea to the ones buried in amfora

 We also tasted one of few bottles of Kabola Malvazija from 2010.
 If anyone thought young and fresh Malvasia can’t hold on with time – they are wrong.
 Only inox and after 8 years in bottle, you still have preserved freshness, developed aromas of more serious, riper fruit and that pleasant bitter touch to the wine.

-Kabola is also the first winery that is making Teran from the amphoras – and we had a chance to taste the first samples of the Teran Amfora 2015.
+Kabola is also the first winery that is making Teran in amphoras – and we had a chance to taste the first samples of the Teran Amfora 2015.
 Although expected to have young, rough tannins due the longer maceration process, it was soft and incredibly ready for consumption.
 A lot of fresh red fruits, cherries, and blackberries coming out of the glass with spices and earth notes.
 Really looking forward to tasting this wine again!

 The “sea” touch of aging wines underwater